 Importing and Reconciling Bank Statements

-To import a bank statement
+To import a bank statement manually

 1. Use the Search for page or report icon and search for Bank Account Reconciliations, then select the related link.
 This opens the list of bank account reconciliations.